-The opponent is the character who wants to prevent the MC from reaching her goal.
+The opponent is the character who wants to prevent the main character from reaching her goal.

-The relationship between opponent/MC is the most important in the story.
+The relationship between opponent/main character is the most important in the story.

 The best opponent is the necessary one.
-The opponent is the character who is best able to attack the great weakness of your MC.
+The opponent is the character who is best able to attack the great weakness of your main character.

-The MC will either overcome that weakness or be destroyed.
+The main character will either overcome that weakness or be destroyed.

 Opponents and mystery are closely related because a mysterious opponent is more difficult to defeat.
-In average stories, the MC’s only task is to defeat the opponent.
-In good stories the MC has to:
+In average stories, the main character’s only task is to defeat the opponent.
+In good stories the main character has to:

 - Uncover the opponent and

 - then defeat them.

 In thrillers and mysteries there has to be a mystery to compensate for the missing opponent (who is there, but behind the scenes).
 Detective stories purposely hide their opponents until the end.
-Until then, the audience needs something to replace the ongoing conflict between MC and opponent.
+Until then, the audience needs something to replace the ongoing conflict between main character and opponent.
 In this kind of story you introduce a mystery at about the time you would normally introduce the main opponent.